leonidaxx90/FacebookLive4j/README.md

 # Installation

- 1) Create facebook.properties file (look src/test/resources/facebook.properties) and place it in your project root
+ 1) Create facebook.properties file (look _src/test/resources/facebook.properties_) and place it in your project root

  2) Import facebook jar file (located in dist folder) in your project

  3) Look Example.java for code example.

-# ADVANCED CUSTOMIZATION
+# Advanced Customization
-  If you want provide a different wrapper (not recommend) to call web api you need create a java class extends __AbstractFacebookLiveClient_ and implements _IFacebookClient.
+  If you want provide a different wrapper (not recommend) to call web api you need create a java class extends _AbstractFacebookLiveClient_ and implements _IFacebookClient_.
 Here provide you custom implementation If you want provide a different mechnism (not recommend) to read configuration (for example a DB rather a file), you must create a java class and extends AbstractConfiguration.
-Here provide you custom implementation.
+Here provide your custom implementation.
 In this case you need override loadConfig()
-  Then call factory with the your full name class's and path to your config file
+  Then call factory with the your full name class's and path to your config file and populate _prop_ hashmap (look _src/main/java/facebook/api/interfaces/AbstractConfiguration.java_)
   ```
         IFacebookClient facebookCustom = factoryFacebookLive.getFacebookClient(
                 "my.pkg.custom.FacebookLiveImplCustom",